 What are PP and EVO

-For tiers 4 & 5, have a tune which may race close to, or slightly under, your dyno time and has an EVO of somewhere between 700-1000+; together with the is your goal.
-You’re searching for a 50% acquire ratio.
+For tiers 4 & 5, have a tune which can race close to, or slightly under, your dyno time and has an EVO of somewhere between 700-1000+; with the is your goal.
+You’re looking for a 50% acquire ratio.
 Winning a lot of races in a row & having a acquire ratio over 50% feels great, but it will usually bump you into a quicker lobby (e.g. you will be forced to race quicker & quicker opponents).
-It’s even important to find the right lobby for any live racing you do.
+It’s also vital to discover the right lobby for any live racing you do.
 If you lose several in a row (and they are killing your run times), back out and re-enter.
-There are a lot of complaints about match-making in the multi-player part of CSR2 and sometimes we have frustrated as well, but together with time and effort, you’ll be able to do it.
+There are a lot of complaints about match-making in the multi-player part of CSR2 and sometimes we get frustrated as well, but with time and effort, you can do it.

-If you truly need gold, test csr 2 hack.
+If you extremely want gold, use csr 2 cheats.